Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/shiori-c2d7.md

 [Ring of Promise](#embed:https://youtu.be/mb91g7vQSnA?t=11132)

 The ring now decorates their door as a precious blue flower guards [their home, GothRock](https://youtu.be/mb91g7vQSnA?t=11372).
-A cheeky kiss from Bijou had Shiori chuckling fondly as her wife scamped about, bringing her brother with her soon after as Nerissa arrived.
+A cheeky kiss from Bijou had Shiori chuckling fondly as her wife scamped about, bringing her brother with her soon after Nerissa's arrival.
 The two witches then swiftly decided to have Bijou join as a witch-in-training.

 It was a day filled with many, many events to write down.
 As Shiori submitted her diary for the day, something caught her eye: